What makes your PhD program unique?

 Interviews are not a part of the regular PhD application process.
 Applicants under final consideration may be contacted by the department to schedule a virtual interview.

 What funding is available for your PhD program?

 All admitted students receive a 4-year funding package from the School including tuition, fees, health insurance, and a generous monthly stipend for nine months.

 Do you have a part-time or online PhD program?

-The PhD is a full-time program.
+The PhD is a full-time, on-campus program.

 For those who prefer a more clinical program, we have a part-time, hybrid Doctorate in Clinical Social Work (DSW) program.
 The DSW program combines online coursework with intensive campus immersions and requires a completed MSW and at least two years of post-MSW experience.

 What is the difference between the PhD in Social Welfare and the Doctorate in Social Work (DSW) programs at Penn?